evalclass/precrec/README.md

 Because of this accuracy `precrec` calculates correct AUC scores.

-### Ultra fast
+### 2. Ultra fast

-`precrec` calculates curvres in a matter of seconds even for fairly large datasets.
+`precrec` calculates curves in a matter of seconds even for fairly large datasets.
 It is much faster than most other performance evaluation tools.

-### Various evaluation metrics
+### 3. Various evaluation metrics

 `precrec` concurrently calculates precision-recall and ROC curves as well as their AUCs by default.
 It also offers basic evaluation measures.